streamr-dev/network-contracts/packages/network-subgraphs/README.md

 - build & publish image: `docker:buildAndPushMultiArch`

 ## Mainnet deployment to the Arbitrum / decentralized service (indexing Polygon MATIC)
 1. Authenticate: Log into `https://thegraph.com/studio/subgraph/streamr/` using "Streamr subgraph owner" key from 1password.
 On the right hand side, look for "Auth & Deploy" and "Authenticate in CLI".
-Copy the command and run it in the terminal: `npx graph auth --studio DEPLOY_KEY`
+Copy the command and run it in the terminal: `npx graph auth DEPLOY_KEY`
 1. `cp subgraph_matic.yaml subgraph.yaml`
 1. `npm run build` (optional)
-1. `npx graph deploy --studio streamr`
+1. `npx graph deploy streamr`
     * check version number from browser UI, bump it when asked
 1. Follow progress and look at https://thegraph.com/studio/subgraph/streamr/logs for errors